olavodias/SMTPRouter/README.md

 * Allow the use of custom plug-ins to interact with the services
 * Allow the use of custom routing rules
 * Improve documentation
+* Implement for ARM64 Architecture
+* Implement a Service Manager Application for Windows

 > Watch the project roadmap to identify when the changes are deployed.
 Contributions are welcome.